 6 Healthy Habits to Keep in Mind for Thanksgiving

 Even for the healthiest among us, it’s easy to fall into the anything-goes-during-the-holidays trap.
-We think the most successful holiday season involves balancing indulgence and enjoyment with keeping up our healthy habits, so we don’t find ourselves on January 1 thinking, “What just happened?”
+We think the most successful holiday season involves balancing indulgence and enjoyment with keeping up our healthy habits, so we don’t find ourselves on January 1 thinking, “what just happened?”

-We turned to Amanda Carneiro, an L.A.-based health coach and personal trainer, for her best tips for staying well during Thanksgiving and beyond.
+Setting healthy habits can be an easy way to relish the holiday and still enjoy yourself, so we turned to Amanda Carneiro, an L.A.-based health coach and personal trainer, for her best tips for staying well during Thanksgiving and beyond.

 1. DIY your favorites.